What Are Shirataki Noodles? Plus, Why They’re So Awesome

 - Shirataki noodles (aka miracle noodles) are a Bulletproof and keto-friendly low-carb pasta alternative.

 - As their popularity grows, these noodles are becoming easier to find.
 You can usually buy shirataki noodles at your local grocery store, Whole Foods, or even Amazon or Walmart.

 - Shirataki noodles are about 97% water and 3% fiber, so they’re virtually carb- and calorie-free.

 Just because you’re gluten-free, keto or grain-free doesn’t mean pasta is off the table.
 Meet shirataki noodles, the zero-calorie, low-carb noodle that’s about to change your life.

-Shirataki noodles are keto-approved, vegan and naturally gluten-free.
-Read on to learn more about shirataki noodles, including their nutrition, benefits and where to buy them.
+Shirataki noodles are keto-approved, vegan, and naturally gluten-free.
+Read on to learn more about these “miracle” noodles, including nutrition, benefits, and where to buy them.

 What are shirataki noodles?